 He was also keen for the new edition to convey how much influence the right culture and ways of working on a project can bring to its success.

 BoK writer Philip Bradbury, PMO manager at Transport for London (TfL), has also shared his experience of working on the edition (he wrote 12 chapters over six months).
 His biggest interest lay in writing about risk management.
 “One of the key messages I wanted to get across in the APMBoK is that a risk assessment is not a one-time exercise but should be ongoing throughout the project,” he explained.

 Co-writer Dale Shermon, chair at the Society for Cost Analysis and Forecasting, contributed particularly to the section on the APMBoK on integrated planning, including the subject of risk analysis and cost estimation.
 What he found interesting about working on the APMBoK were the different language and acronyms that project professionals use from different sectors or areas of expertise.
 The challenge was to find a common language that spoke to all.

 One matter that interested Shermon was the tendency for project professionals to not generate risk management reserves then draw down on them when an issue occurs.
 “People just wing it”, he said.

 With the launch of the seventh edition of the APMBoK, now might be the opportune time to refresh your knowledge and discover current best practice for every aspect of your profession.

 “The launch of the seventh edition provides an opportunity to take stock and reaffirm our position both in the profession and consider our role in society.
-We ask you not only to engage with it, but to challenge it, expand on it, bring your experience, knowledge and ideas as we support the profession in realising our long-term vision of ‘a world in which all projects succeed, and project management is a life skill for all”, wrote APM chair John McGlynn in the foreword.
+We ask you not only to engage with it, but to challenge it, expand on it, bring your experience, knowledge and ideas as we support the profession in realising our long-term vision of 'a world in which all projects succeed, and project management is a life skill for all'”, wrote APM chair John McGlynn in the foreword.

 You can purchase a copy of the APM Body of Knowledge 7th edition here.
-The e-book version will be made available soon.